 The Clinical Mental Health Counseling program at Cleveland State University, established in 1984, has evolved in a rich human environment and it brings together a diverse student body with a vast array of professional aspirations.
-It offers degrees on a part-time as well as full-time basis and with late afternoon/evening and weekend course offerings.
-The program integrates a core counseling curriculum with rigorous clinical coursework, practicum and internships that prepare graduates to sit for the state counseling exam in Ohio (the National Counselor Exam, or "NCE") and ultimately obtain the Professional Clinical Counselor (LPCC) license in Ohio.
-Graduates from this program go on to work independently, in a variety of settings, or continue their education pursuing doctoral studies.
+It aims at reaching adult learners who are employed in educational and human service settings and therefore offers degrees on a part-time as well as full-time basis and with late afternoon and weekend course offerings.
+The program integrates a core counseling curriculum with rigorous clinical coursework, practica and internships that prepare graduates to sit for the state counseling exam in Ohio (the National Counselor Exam, or "NCE") and ultimately obtain the Professional Clinical Counselor (PCC) license in Ohio.
+Graduates from this program go on to work independently, at agencies in the community, or continue their education pursuing doctoral studies.
 Because students are the faculty's highest priority, teaching, mentoring, advising, and advocating are emphasized to facilitate the development of responsible, competent and engaged counselors skilled in clinical practice.